Is There A Way to Stop Receiving Too Much Junk Mail From the Post Office?

 Then my Dad took another approach to try to stop receiving too much junk mail from these senders.
 After listening to Andy Rooney (the guy that used to be on 6o Minutes) my Dad took one of his suggestions.
 He filled a postage-paid return envelope with junk mail from other senders and returned it.

-Eliminating, or at least minimizing junk mail not only declutters your mailbox and personal space but it is also good for the environment.
+Eliminating, or at least minimizing junk mail not only decluttering your mailbox and personal space but is also good for the environment.
 It’s time to stop receiving too much junk mail.

 How to Stop Getting Too Much Junk Mail